 Observe the Data Policy errors for the On Hold state, and the incident record not being saved in the Canceled state.

-This issue is under investigation.
+This issue will be fixed in an upcoming release.
 As a workaround, import the attached dictionary override record for task.state with the attributes: close_states=7;8,default_close_state=7 .

 Related Problem: PRB1253606